Le Cake-Walk au Nouveau Cirque (1903) by Louis Lumière, five short films of cakewalk dance teams performing, including Rudy and Fredy Walker

 - A page on the series at Catalogue Lumière dates each film 15 March 1903 (though each is also dated “hiver 1902-1903”).
 The description of the series provided by Catalogue Lumière is adapted from that in the 1907 Catalogue des vues pour cinématographe.

 Internet Movie Database gives the length of one of the films (“Les Elkes champions du Cake-Walk,” dated 1903) as 1 minute.
 This is the only one of the five films listed in the Louis Lumière filmography at IMDb.
 Note, however, the description under the Catalogue index which says, “La longeur de ces vues varie entre 21 et 25 m.”
 (The length of these short films vary between 21 and 25 m.).
 Various sites indicate that first film screenings of Auguste and Louis Lumière in 1895 consisted of films which were each 17 meters long.
 Each film ran for approximately 50 seconds when hand cranked through the projector (though the duration of content varied between 38 and 48 seconds).
-If we use 50 seconds per 17 meters as the standard, then the five short films of “Le Cake-Walk au Nouveau Cirque” would each be between 61.8 and 73.5 seconds in duration.
+If we use 50 seconds per 17 meters as the standard, and 21-25 meters as the length range, then the five short films of “Le Cake-Walk au Nouveau Cirque” would each be between about 62 and 74 seconds in duration.
 This agrees pretty well with the overall length of the five clips combined in the video, since it is apparent in places that some frames might be missing.

 The dance pairs in the film series “Le Cake-Walk au Nouveau Cirque” include: